nidan2110/nidan2110/README.md

 - 👋 Hi, I’m @nidan2110
-- 👀 I’m interested in FrontEnd Development and Designing
+- 👀 I’m interested in Cloud Computing and DevOps
-- 🌱 I’m currently learning Bachelor's in Information Technology
-- 💞️ I’m looking for internships as frontend Developer
+- 💞️ I’m currently working as a intern in Red hat
 - 📫 contact me@ nidangavali1@gmail.com

 <!---